top of page

 SDLT Rates for Residential Properties

-According to the information here are the revised stamp duty land tax (SDLT) rates, for buying residential properties in England;
+According to the information here are the current stamp duty land tax (SDLT) rates, for buying residential properties in England;

 Rates for a Single Residential Property